 Camp ALOMA and Whataburger?!

-ALOMA’s assets included 25 acres, three large military tents and ten Lutheran congregations.
+ALOMA’s assets included 25 acres, three large military tents, and ten Lutheran congregations.
 But that’s not all.
-Back in a corner of the parking lot of American Lutheran Church in Phoenix was stored what appeared to be a large stack of lumber carefully covered and protected from the weather.
+Back in a corner of the parking lot of the American Lutheran Church in Phoenix was stored what appeared to be a large stack of lumber carefully covered and protected from the weather.